 Students are required to leave phones and electronic devices at home while attending school.
 The communication system in our school is effective and there is no need for students to bring mobile phones or electronic devices to school.
-If electronic devices are brought to school, they must be handed into the office when a child arrives where they will be stored securely.
-It is state wide policy that no phones are allowed to be used during school time by the students.
+If electronic devices are brought to school, they must be handed into the office where they will be stored securely.